NGWA has developed this series of information briefs on issues as they relate to groundwater.

 Water Wells in Proximity to Natural Gas or Oil Development

 Hydraulic fracturing has captured headlines in areas where gas development is occurring.
-Hydraulic fracturing is a petroleum-industry process in which fluids, commonly made up of water and a small percentage of chemical additives, are combined with sand
+Hydraulic fracturing is a petroleum-industry process in which fluids, commonly made up of water and a small percentage of chemical additives, are combined with

-to monitor any changes in water quality related to hydraulic fracturing fluids.
+and oil production to monitor any changes in water quality related to hydraulic fracturing fluids.
 Read more about water wells in proximity to natural gas or oil development.